 Change text at P323 L9 as follow

 TDD beam measurement: a single STA (initiator) transmits a series of TDD SSW frames while a single target STA (responder), or alternatively a group of target STAs (responders), sweep their respective receive sectors.
-The primary difference between TDD beam measurement and other TDD beamforming procedures is that responders do not transmit any frame to the initiator during the procedure, but instead report the measurement results to the SME.
+The primary difference between TDD beam measurement and other TDD beamforming procedures is that responders transmit an Announce frame with a TDD Route element to the initiator during the procedure only upon request, and additionally report the measurement results to the SME.

 Change text at P323 L15 as follow

+As specified in 11.53.2, unscheduled TDD beamforming is used to refer to the TDD beamforming scheduled via the Transmit Period field within a TDD SSW frame.
+If TDD beamforming is scheduled via the TDD Slot Schedule element, it is referred to as scheduled TDD beamforming.

-After the completion of the TDD beamforming procedure. and the exchange of Announce frames consisting of STA capabilities and network configuration, the intiator and responder may perform the authenticaltion and association procedure described in 11.3.
+After the completion of the TDD beamforming procedure, responder shall send the initiator Announce framescontaining TDD Route IE with the results of the TDD beamforming , in case of unscheduled TDD beamforming the initiator and responder may perform the authentication and association procedure described in 11.53.

 Change text at P323 L27 as follow

 During TDD individual beamforming training, a STA that has not established a DMG control mode connection with an intended peer switches its antenna configuration through all its receive sectors.
 In order to establish a DMG control mode connection, an initiator sends multiple TDD SSW frames during its assigned TDD slots.
-A TDD SSW frame indicates to the responder the TX Sector ID used by the initiator for the transmission of the TDD SSW frame, the time offset for which the responder should send its TDD SSW Feedback frame as response and the time offset the responder shall be ready to receive a TDD SSW Ack frame.
+A TDD SSW frame indicates to the responder the TX Sector ID used by the initiator for the transmission of the TDD SSW frame; in case of unscheduled TDD beamforming, the frame includes also the time offset for which the responder should send its TDD SSW Feedback frame as response and the time offset the responder shall be ready to receive a TDD SSW Ack frame.
 The responder sends its TDD SSW Feedback frame with the same sector it received the TDD SSW frame with best quality.
 Following the reception of a TDD SSW Feedback frame, the initiator sends a TDD SSW Ack frame that acknowledges the received configuration.

 During TDD individual BF training, the TDD SSW frame is sent periodically and is repeated multiple times for each TX Sector ID.
 The TDD individual BF training sequence continues until the initiator sets the End of Training subfield in the TDD SSW Ack frame to 1.
-The TDD SSW Ack frame includes also a time offset indication in the Initiator Transmit Offset subfield on when the responder obtains the network configuration parameters and time offset indication in the Responder Transmit Offset subfield on when the responder reports the results of the TDD individual BF procedure.
+In unscheduled TDD beamforming, the TDD SSW Ack frame includes also a time offset indication in the Initiator Transmit Offset subfield on when the responder obtains the network configuration parameters and time offset indication in the Responder Transmit Offset subfield on when the responder reports the results of the TDD individual BF procedure.

 Change text at P324 L19 as follow